In brief

 What to Avoid

-Products to avoid or test very carefully:
+Products to avoid or treat as exact-product tests:

 - Spray lacquers and spray sealers are often solvent-based even when marketed as "clear coat."
 Check the label for solvent content before using.